KianBahasadri/SEA/README.md

 # SEA_discord
 This is a discord bot that adds security to the SEA discord server. this bot is CURRENTLY NOT FUNCTIONAL.
+After much struggling, I decided to write out the entire documentation for this project before I start building it.
+This way, the planning stage and documentation stage are combined together.

 ## End-User Uses